tsoj/ecs_prototype/README.md

 ##### Access a component that is assigned to an entity:
     a.getComponent<Position>().x = 1337.42; // is undefined when a has no Position component assigned

 This function returns a reference, so you do not need a `setComponent<T>(...` function.
-However, this reference is not stable when you assign new components to entities, so it might get invalid over time; use always this function rather then using a variable when you want to access a component, unless you are sure, that the reference stays valid as long as you need it.
+However, this reference is not stable when you assign or remove components, so it might get invalid over time; use always this function rather then using a variable when you want to access a component, unless you are sure, that the reference stays valid as long as you need it.

 ##### Check if a entity has a component:
     bool a_has_Position = a.hasComponents<Position>();